Professionals

 Carers’ rights are enshrined in the Social Services and Well-being (Wales) Act 2014, which also identifies early intervention and prevention as critical.
 The starting point for this is often a statutory Carers Assessment by a local authority.

-In addition, we have a Respite and Care service, with trained staff registered with Social Care Wales to support adults and children (the latter only in some areas at present) in their home or community.
+In addition, we have a Respite and Care service, with trained staff registered with Social Care Wales to support adults and children in their home or community.
 We are also registered with Care Inspectorate Wales.

 Health

 Our Respite and Care service has fully trained staff registered with Social Care Wales.
-We will continue to provide continuing health care to people in their homes.
+We provide continuing health care to people in their homes.

-We will also support more carers with the hospital discharge process, freeing up hospital beds as well as preventing re-admission and ensuring better long-term health outcomes.
+We also support carers with the hospital discharge process, freeing up hospital beds as well as preventing re-admission and ensuring better long-term health outcomes.

 Be Carer Friendly